People

 Nathan Stutzman

-PhD STUDENT
+PhD CANDIDATE

-Nathan is a PhD student in the department of biological sciences at UC San Diego.
+Nathan is a PhD candidate in the department of biological sciences at UC San Diego.
 Nathan is interested in uncovering the mechanisms of de novo root organogenesis in Arabidopsis as a response to wounding.

 Andrea Sama

-PhD STUDENT
+PhD CANDIDATE

-Andrea is a PhD student in the Biological Sciences at UC San Diego.
+Andrea is a PhD candidate in the Biological Sciences at UC San Diego.
 Andrea has a bachelor’s degree in Biochemistry from Wellesley College.
 She is interested in understanding the mechanisms of root development, and is focusing on how environmental stress impacts metabolite profiles in Maize and Arabidopsis roots.

 Gabrielle Meza

-PhD STUDENT
+PhD CANDIDATE

-Gabrielle is a PhD student in the Biological Sciences department at UC San Diego.
+Gabrielle is a PhD candidate in the Biological Sciences department at UC San Diego.
 She received her B.S in Genetics and Plant Biology from UC Berkeley in 2020.
 Gabrielle is utilizing algae to uncover the biosynthesis and regulation of the small molecule, retinal, within plants to better understand the growth and development of root systems in plants.

 UNDERGRADUATE RESEARCHER